trailblazer/trailblazer.github.io/gems/operation/.1.1-source/api.md

     end

 Regardless of the style, you always get the operation instance.
 This is only for presentation.
-Please treat it as immutuable.
+Please treat it as immutable.

 ## Operations in Tests